Electronic Reserves Information for Faculty

 Electronic reserves are processed within seven to ten days.

 Please indicate on the submission form the date when documents need to be available for student access.
-If items are needed sooner than seven days, please indicate the date needed on the form and contact Nicole Robinson so your request can be processed more quickly.
+If items are needed sooner than seven days, please indicate the date needed on the form and contact Nicole Arnold so your request can be processed more quickly.
 Submission forms missing a date or marked "ASAP" are processed within seven to ten days.

 A confirmation e-mail will be sent to your Muskingum account once your e-reserves are available.